BuoYancYdabl/Buoyancy-s-Cleanup-Detail/README.md

 Current game version: 1.0.1; TIC-80 version: 0.70 (May be higher, but not lower).
 Last [release](https://github.com/BuoYancYdabl/Buoyancy-s-Cleanup-Detail/releases/tag/v.1.0.0-update)

+**The development is currently suspended.
+Await further updates about development.**

 Important note about update: after 24.02.2022 when Russia attacked Ukraine Im cancelling the russian localisation update and frozing the development for uknown time.

 **Game contain inapropriate graphics: blood, slaughter and war-posible thematic!**